-was much more an attempt to describe how science had, in point of historical fact, developed, supported by arguments that alternatives were infeasible, from which some morals might be drawn.
-His central idea was that of a 'paradigm', a scientific problem and its solution which served as a model or exemplar, so that solutions to other problems could be developed in imitation of it.
-Paradigms come along with presuppositions about the terms available for describing problems and their solutions, what counts as a valid problem, what counts as a solution, background assumptions which can be taken as a matter of course, etc. Once a scientific community accepts a paradigm and all that goes with it, its members can communicate with one another and get on with the business of solving puzzles, rather than arguing about what they should be doing.
-Such 'normal science' includes a certain amount of developing and testing of hypotheses but leaves the central presuppositions of the paradigm unquestioned.
+ideals could at least be approximated and often had been.
+Kuhn's work, by contrast, account, in contrast, was much more an attempt to describe how science had, in point of historical fact, developed, supported by arguments that alternatives were infeasible, from which some morals might be drawn.
+His central idea was that of a "paradigm," a scientific problem and its solution which served as a model or exemplar, so that solutions to other problems could be developed in imitation of it.29 Paradigms come along with presuppositions about the terms available for describing problems and their solutions, what counts as a valid problem, what counts as a solution, background assumptions which can be taken as a matter of course, etc. Once a scientific community accepts a paradigm and all that goes with it, its members can communicate with one another, and get on with the business of "puzzle solving," rather than arguing about what they should be doing.
+Such "normal science" includes a certain amount of developing and testing of hypotheses but leaves the central presuppositions of the paradigm unquestioned.

-During periods of normal science, according to Kuhn, there will always be some 'anomalies' - things within the domain of the paradigm which it currently cannot explain, or which even seem to refute its assumptions.
+During periods of normal science, according to Kuhn, there will always be some "anomalies"-things within the domain of the paradigm which it currently cannot explain, or even seem to refute its assumptions.
 These are generally ignored, or at most regarded as problems which somebody ought to investigate eventually.
 (Is a special adjustment for odd local circumstances called for?
 Might there be some clever calculational trick which fixes things?
 How sound are those anomalous observations?)
-More formally, Kuhn invokes the 'Quine-Duhem thesis' (Quine, 1961; Duhem, 1914/1954).
-A paradigm only makes predictions about observations in conjunction with 'auxiliary' hypotheses about specific circumstances, measurement procedures, etc. If the predictions are wrong, Quine and Duhem claimed that one is always free to fix the blame on the auxiliary hypotheses, and preserve belief in the core assumptions of the paradigm 'come what may'.
-31 The Quine-Duhem thesis was also used by Lakatos (1978) as part of his 'methodology of scientific research programmes', a falsificationism more historically oriented than Popper's distinguishing between progressive development of auxiliary hypotheses and degenerate research programmes where auxiliaries become ad boc devices for saving core assumptions from data.
+More formally, Kuhn invokes the "Quine-Duhem thesis" (Quine, 1961; Duhem, 1914/1954).
+A paradigm only makes predictions about observations in conjunction with "auxiliary" hypotheses about specific circumstances, measurement procedures, etc. If the predictions are wrong, Quine and Duhem claimed that one is always free to fix the blame on the auxiliary hypotheses, and preserve belief in the core assumptions of the paradigm "come what may."30 The Quine-Duhem thesis was also used by Lakatos (1978) as part of his "methodology of scientific research programmes," a falsificationism more historically oriented than Popper's distinguishing between progressive development of auxiliary hypotheses and degenerate research programs where auxiliaries become ad hoc devices for saving core assumptions from data.

-According to Kuhn, however, anomalies can accumulate, becoming so serious as to create a crisis for the paradigm, beginning a period of 'revolutionary science'.
-It is then that a new paradigm can form, one which is generally 'incommensurable' with the old: it makes different presuppositions, takes a different problem and its solution as exemplars, redefines the meaning of terms.
-Kuhn insisted that scientists who retain the old paradigm are not being irrational, because (by the Quine-Duhem thesis) they can always explain away the anomalies somebow; but neither are the scientists who embrace and develop the new paradigm being irrational.
-Switching to the new paradigm is more like a bistable illusion flipping (the apparent duck becomes an obvious rabbit) than any process of ratiocination governed by sound rules of method.
+According to Kuhn, however, anomalies can accumulate, becoming so serious as to create a crisis for the paradigm, beginning a period of "revolutionary science."
+It is then that a new paradigm can form, one which is generally "incommensurable" with the old: it makes different presuppositions, takes a different problem and its solution as exemplars, re-defines the meaning of terms.
+Kuhn insisted that scientists who retain the old paradigm are not being irrational, because (by Quine-Duhem) they can always explain away the anomalies somehow; but neither are the scientists who embrace and develop the new paradigm being irrational.
+Switching to the new paradigm is more like a bistable illusion flipping (the apparent duck becomes an obvious rabbit) than any process of ratiocination governed by

-&lt;sup>30 Examples are Newton's deduction of Kepler's laws of planetary motion and other facts of astronomy from the inverse square law of gravitation, and Planck's derivation of the black-body radiation distribution from Boltzmann's statistical mechanics and the quantization of the electromagnetic field.
+29Examples include Newton's deduction of Kepler's laws of planetary motion and other facts of astronomy from the inverse square law of gravitation, or Planck's derivation of the black-body radiation distribution from Boltzmann's statistical mechanics and the quantization of the electromagnetic field.
 An internal example for statistics might be the way the Neyman-Pearson lemma inspired the search for uniformly most powerful tests in a variety of complicated situations.